isaacharrisholt/talks/your-backend-is-too-complicated/slides.md

 [click]

-- Though type annotations can usually be dropped without hampering that crucial type safety -->
+- Though types can usually be inferred by the compiler, so type annotations can be dropped -->

 ---